soluml/babel-plugin-pre-style/README.md

 ## Examples

 #### With React:
 - This example features a simple "Hello World" React application.
 We use PreStyle in the [wrapper.jsx file](/example/src/js/wrapper.jsx) to set the base styles for a `<h1>` tag and then change the color once a second.
-You can see the source for that [here](/example).
+To see the example, download the example folder and do a `npm install`.
+Once all the dependencies have loaded, simply run `npm start`.
+The example features Hot Module Reloading so you can play with the markup and PreStyle live.
+The source for this example is [here](/example).